neha1903/ListView/README.md

 # ListView
-How to use a Custom List View in Android and with the Use of inbuild Camera API in Android.
+How to use a Custom List View in Android and with the Use of inbuild Camera API in Android Also Remaark Field in List Adapter.